Michael Adams (Kentucky politician): Kentucky Secretary of State

+Electoral history

 2019 election

-In the 2019 Kentucky elections, Adams ran for Secretary of State of Kentucky as a Republican.
+In the 2019 elections, Adams ran for Secretary of State of Kentucky as a Republican.
 He defeated former Kentucky Second Lady Heather French Henry in the general election on November 5.

-Results
+2023 election

+Adams announced his re-election bid on August 5, 2022.
+He faced challengers Stephen Knipper and Allen Maricle in the primary election on May 16, 2023.
+He defeated both with 63.9% of the vote.
+He defeated Democratic challenger Buddy Wheatley in the general election on November 7, 2023.

+Election results

 Tenure

 Adams' highest legislative priority in his campaign was changing state law to require photo identification of voters.
-On April 14, 2020, in the midst of the COVID-19 pandemic, the Kentucky General Assembly passed a Voter ID law over Governor Beshear's veto.
+On April 14, 2020, in the midst of the COVID-19 pandemic, the Kentucky General Assembly passed a Voter ID law over Democratic Governor Andy Beshear's veto.

 During the 2020 General Election, Adams implemented expanded procedures giving voters in Kentucky options to safely cast votes during the COVID-19 pandemic which included excuse-free absentee voting and three weeks of open polls.
 Adams' plan for the 2020 elections resulted in record voter turnout in Kentucky and received praise as a national model for how to conduct elections during a health pandemic.

 In the 2021 legislative session, Adams led an effort to make several of the election reforms permanent.
 The legislation garnered bipartisan support, and Governor Beshear signed it into law on April 7, 2021.